Academic Freedom Policy

 The process for requesting transfer credits is as follows:

-- The student completes a Transfer Credit Request Form, found on the MyUSA Students tab, and submits it to the Registrar.
+- The student completes a Transfer Credit Request Form, found on the MyUSA Student Services tab under Forms (or obtains from advisor), and submits it to the Program Director for initial review.
 A course syllabus is required.
 It is the responsibility of the student to provide sufficient documentation to show equivalency to USAHS coursework.

-- The Program Director, in consultation with the appropriate course instructor(s), will review the transfer course syllabus to verify that its contents match those of the program’s course, considering the nature, content, quality, appropriateness, and applicability of the credit earned.
+- The Program Director, in consultation with the appropriate course instructor(s) as needed, will review the transfer course syllabus to verify that its contents match those of the program’s course, considering the nature, content, quality, appropriateness, and applicability of the credit earned.
 The Program Director will then notify the Registrar of the decision.

 Transfer of Credits From One USAHS Program to Another USAHS Program